Reading time: 2 minutes

 - Australian citizen or permanent resident visa holder

 - Work less than 25 hours per week in paid employment (averaged over 12 months)

 How do you apply for a WA Seniors Card?

 - Mail online form

-- Forms available from WA Seniors Card Centre in Perth or Australia Post outlets
+- Forms available online or at Australia Post outlets

 What government benefits are available with a WA Seniors Card?

-- 50% discount on all regional point-to-point travel with SmartRider card (Also available to interstate Seniors Card holders)
+- 50% discount on regional point-to-point travel with SmartRider.
+(Also available to interstate Seniors Card holders)

 What discounts can you get with a WA Seniors Card?

 If you’re travelling interstate, it’s well worth taking your WA Seniors Card, as most participating businesses will accept Seniors Cards issued by other states and territories.